Freem11/PMSys/README.md

 As Materials/Labour items are added to the project plan, Gantt chart is automatically updated with corresponding task

-Admin section for:
+# Admin section for:
 registering/removing or editting Labour/ Materials, adding/removing project locations registering/removing or editting Gantt Task options registering, editting, removing or updating to admin users

-In Progress Features:
-none at this time

-Planned Features:
+# Planned Features:

 Map view of projects (polygon for footprint of construction project sites)